top of page

 The "Saving Land, Saving History" project comprises three videos on local land preserves (Hammond Mill, Patrell, and Bernstein) and two more profiling the land trust and the historical society..
 The videos feature interviews with local historians and conservationists, beautiful new drone and earthbound footage, and historical photo archives.

-"Saving Land, Saving HIstory" was awarded the 2021 Excellence in Conservation Award from the CT Land Conservation Council and the 2021 Award of Merit from the CT League of History Organizations.
+"Saving Land, Saving HIstory" was awarded the 2020 Tom Odell Distinguished Service Award from The Rockfall Foundation, a 2021 Excellence in Conservation Award from the CT Land Conservation Council, and the 2021 Award of Merit from the CT League of History Organizations.